VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/02-create-rest-services.md

 **1. Create a Model**

 First we need to create a Java class file that will model our Fruit objects.
-For that, you need to click on the following link, which open the empty file in the editor: ``src/main/java/com/example/service/Fruit.java``{{open}}
+For that, you need to click on the following link, which opens the empty file in the editor: ``src/main/java/com/example/service/Fruit.java``{{open}}

 Then, copy the below content into the file (or use the `Copy to Editor` button):